What qualifies a person to be in the American Football League Hall of

 remember a player's on-field excellence forty years after he performed,

-and in spite of the dearth of "press" he recived during and after
+and in spite of the dearth of "press" he received during and after

 his AFL career, that makes him a Hall-of-Famer to me.